ashb/oapi-resty-codegen/README.md

   response as an error, which makes some sense for raw HTTP client, but as a REST API client, an http error should be reported as an error to the Go Code.

+- Provide "just enough" support of OpenAPI 3.1.

+  There are lots of changes in 3.1 that this won't support, but it does enough that most simple uses of 3.1 will be understood.
+This was driven by wanting to generate a client from Apache Airflow's 3.1/FastAPI-based oapi schema.

 ## Example